Kperis/LibrarySystem/README.md

 7) In order to start the app:
   -Inside /LIBRARY_DATABASE run command 'flask --debug run --with-threads'.
 This will fire up the server/backend -Then cd into /database_frontend and run command 'npm start'

+  FINAL NOTE: for the purpose of demonstration of user approval feature some admins/user are randomly not approved.
+If you wish sign in to main admin account with username 'test' and password 'test' and approve every admin.
+Likewise if a specific student or teacher is not approved the admin can approve them.